vvn9847/SONiC/doc/bgp_loading_optimization/bgp-loading-optimization-hld.md

 There is much Redis I/O traffic during the BGP loading process, from which we find two sources of unnecessary traffic.

 #### fpmsyncd flushes on every data arrival
 In the original design, `fpmsyncd` maintains a variable `pipeline`.
 Each time `fpmsyncd` receives a route from `zebra`, it processes the route and puts it in the `pipeline`.
-And every time the `pipeline` receives a route, it flushes the route to `APPL_DB`.
-If the size of the incoming route exceeds the size of the `pipeline` itself, the `pipeline` performs multiple flushes to make sure the received route is written into `APPL_DB` completely.
+Every time the `pipeline` receives a route, it flushes the route to `APPL_DB`.
+If the size of the incoming route exceeds the size of the `pipeline` itself, the `pipeline` performs multiple flushes to make sure the received routes are written into `APPL_DB` completely.

 Each flush corresponds to a redis `SET` operation in `APPL_DB`, which triggers the `PUBLISH` event, then all subscribers get notified of the updates in `APPL_DB`, perform Redis `GET` operations to fetch the new route information from `APPL_DB`.